astronomer/astro-provider-ray/docs/getting_started/astro_setup.rst

     gcloud auth activate-service-account --key-file='/path/to/your/service-account-key.json'

-Alternatively, you can add a starting Airflow task to execute this command.
+Alternatively, you can add a start Airflow task to execute this command.

 .. code-block:: python